E-LEARNING Voiceover

 Make learning modules as engaging as possible for your listener.
 Have a listen to some of the work I have done below.

-In addition, one of the big trends we are seeing in E-Learning, is the ‘gamification’ of modules.
+One of the big trends we are seeing in E-Learning, is the ‘gamification’ of modules.
 For designers and producers, they understand that the more people can engage with a course or module, the more they will learn, and therefore the more it will benefit that company.